Juliosezar/TuDo/readme.md

 | `todo` | Manage todos directly |
 | `idea` | Manage ideas directly |

+### add `tudo' not 'todo' to the end of your .bashrc or .zshrc so show the dashboard when you open a new terminal window

 If `~/.local/bin` isn't already on your `PATH`, the installer adds it to both `~/.bashrc` and `~/.zshrc` for you (creating whichever one doesn't exist yet), so `tudo`/`todo`/`idea` work regardless of which shell you use.